 ; the infinitesimal change of each eigenvalue does not exceed the infinitesimal size of the perturbation.
 This is consistent with the stability of the spectrum for normal operators mentioned in the previous section.

-[Side remark: if A evolves by the Lax pair equation , then
+[Side remark: if A evolves by the Lax pair equation for some matrix

 , and so from (5) we see that the spectrum of A is invariant in time.
 This fact underpins the inverse scattering method for solving integrable systems.]